 Will the assets in my brokerage account still be included in my estate if my child is added to my account?

 If your child does not contribute any of his or her personal funds to the account, the entire value of the account will generally be included in your estate for estate tax purposes.
 This will occur regardless of whether placing your child's name on your joint tenancy brokerage account resulted in a taxable gift.
 Although appropriate credit will be given for any gift tax paid or gift tax exemptions that were utilized when the joint tenancy was created, all the appreciation in the account will still be included in your estate.

 How is the income tax basis of the assets in the account affected when the parent dies?

 If the entire value of the brokerage account held in joint tenancy between the parent and child is included in the parent's estate, there will be a complete basis increase (or decrease) upon the parent's death.

 There are a wide range of tax planning options, but often very little room for error.
 As noted, there are several factors to consider just when setting up a joint tenancy.
+Getting it right the first time will save you money and pain in the long run.
 You can learn more about the current laws and your options by speaking with an experienced tax attorney.
-Reach out to one near you today and you can receive an initial review of your tax issues at no charge.